IgorBuchelnikov/ObservableComputations/README.md

 ```
 This example is similar to the previous one, except
 * Properties that contain exception information
-* Setting configuration parameters *Configuration.SaveOcDispatcherInvocationStackTrace* and *Configuration.TrackOcDispatcherInvocations*
+* Setting configuration parameters *OcConfiguration.SaveOcDispatcherInvocationInstantiationStackTrace* and *OcConfiguration.TrackOcDispatcherInvocations*

-*DebugInfo.ExecutingOcDispatcherInvocations [ocDispatcher.ManagedThreadId]* is of type Stack&lt;Invocation&gt;.
-The stack will contain more than one element if you called the *OcDispatcher.DoOthers* method.
+*OcConfiguration.SaveOcDispatcherInvocationExecutionStackTrace*, *Invocation.ExecutionStackTrace*, *Invocation.Executor* и  *Invocation.Parent* properties can be usefull, when you call *OcDispatcher.DoOtherInvocations* or *OcDispatcher.Invoke\** methods in the *OcDispatcher* thread.

 ## Additional events for changes handling: PreCollectionChanged, PreValueChanged, PostCollectionChanged, PostValueChanged